 Drumming & Dancing Workshops

-Fab Drumming offer different drum workshops.
+Fab Drumming offers different drum workshops.
 You can also have elements of the different workshops put together into one workshop.
 You can play djembe drums and other percussion instruments or beat our junk percussion instruments.
 Experience 'in the moment' music with a drum circle.
 Use your body and voice doing body percussion, sing African songs and dance African based movements.

 Every person gets his or her own instrument to play.
 For groups up to 35 people we can provide a drum for everyone and we can add shakers, bells and various other percussion instruments to the drumming orchestra.
 Playing simple interlocking parts that soon become musical; the whole sound will be powerful, resonant and much greater than the sum of the parts.